junsoukchoi/zipbn/README.md

 # Bayesian Causal Structural Learning with Zero-Inflated Poisson Bayesian Networks

 This repository contains the implementation of a zero-inflated Poisson Bayesian network (ZIPBN) proposed by "Bayesian Causal Structural Learning with Zero-Inflated Poisson Bayesian Networks" by Junsouk Choi, Robert Chapkin, and Yang Ni.
-Specifically, our code in this repository will reproduce the results corresponding to Table 2 in the paper.
-We hope that the provided code is helpful to give a complete description of the procedure we did.
+Specifically, our code in this repository will reproduce the simulation results corresponding to Table 2 in the paper.
+We hope that the provided code is helpful to give a detailed description of the procedure we did.

 ## Requirements